luizppa/third-person-camera/README.md

 This effect is done by using a sinusoidal wave to move the camera vertically and horizontally.
 The vertical wave is a sinusoidal wave with a frequency of `verticalSpeed` and a phase of `verticalPhase`.
 The horizontal wave is a sinusoidal wave with a frequency of `horizontalSpeed` and a phase of `horizontalPhase`.

+The phase must be between 0 and 2 (the reason being that it is going to be multiplied by PI and then applied to the sine function, as the sine wave has a period of 2PI, any value out of this range would be redundant).

 The result can be seen in the following gif:

 <p align="center">